 Q. My online ticket doesn’t have a barcode.
 Does that matter?

-A. Yes, as they won’t be able to scan it when you board.
-You will need to get a paper version of the ticket at the ticketing agents in the ports before you embark.
+A. If you need to have a paper ticket, your ticket/email confirmation will inform you.
+Usually, you will need to get a paper version of the ticket at the ticketing agents in the ports before you embark.
+This can cost a couple of euros.

 Q. Is First Class or Business Class worth it?

-A. Many people will say no. If it is a short trip and/or you are in a tight budget, then regular economy seats are usually fine.
-Other people love having an allocated seat in a particular section, like Business or VIP, and usually have a private lounge and bar too.
+A. Many people will say no. If it is a short trip and/or you are on a tight budget, then regular economy seats are usually fine.
+Other people love having an allocated seat in a particular section, like Business or VIP, and typically they have a private lounge and bar too.

-Your boarding and disembarking procedure will, however, be the same as everyone else’s.
+Your boarding and disembarking procedure will, however, be the same as everyone else’s and in fact on many ferries the premium seats end up boarding last as they are upstairs.

 Q. Is there always allocated seating?

-A. No. The bigger ferries will have allocated seating for all classes but they are largely ignored in Economy where people sit wherever they like.
+A. No. The bigger ferries will have allocated seating for all classes, but in Economy, people largely ignore the seating and sit wherever they like.
 There is not usually any allocated seating on the outside decks.
 There is usually allocated seating in Business and First Class.

 Q. If I book one berth in a cabin will I be sharing with others?

 A. Possibly.
-If you book one berth in a 4 berth cabin you may end up with 3 companions.
-If it is off-season or shoulder chances are you may end up with 1 or 2 people or have the whole thing to yourself but the only way to guarantee this is to book the entire cabin.
-Blue Star Ferries have 1 person cabins on most of their ships.
+If you book one berth in a 4 berth cabin, you may end up with 3 companions.
+If it is off-season or shoulder, chances are you may end up with 1 or 2 people, or have the whole thing to yourself, but the only way to guarantee this is to book the entire cabin.
+Blue Star Ferries has 1-person cabins on most of their ships.

 Q. Shall I just wait and buy my tickets when I arrive?

-A. Most of the time that will be fine.
-It’s rare for ferries to book out unless it is August and/or a special holiday.
+A. If it is the off-season, then most of the time that will be fine.
+It’s rare for ferries to book out unless it is July/August and/or a special holiday.
 If there are no seats left ask if there are any cabins.
 For groups of 3 or more, this may actually be about the same price.

 Q. Can I check in online?